Table of Contents

 With meta directives, you can affect how your pages are indexed.
 They do not affect the way the pages are crawled.
 To follow the directive, the crawler must crawl the page to see them.

 X-robots-tag: This tag can be placed in your URL’s HTTP header to block search engines.

 How Do Search Engines Rank the Pages on Your Site?

 Search engines want to give searchers the best answers to their questions.
 Over time, search engines have become better at understanding semantics.
-While practices like keyword stuffing used to trick search engines, the search engines are now capable of telling when a page is artificially stuffed with a keyword.
+While practices like keyword stuffing are used to trick search engines, the search engines are now capable of telling when a page is artificially stuffed with a keyword.

 Links and SEO

-Links are important for SEO.
+Links are essential for SEO.
 Search engines look at your internal links and inbound links.
 Inbound links are the links you get from other websites that lead to your site.
 In a way, they are like an online version of word-of-mouth referrals.
 While search engines do not rely on these links as much as they used to, they still play a role in determining your search engine ranking.
 Google’s PageRank algorithm analyzes the quantity and quality of every link that goes to your pages.

 Content and SEO

 Content also plays a role in determining your search engine rankings.
 Crawlers scan your content to decide what your page is about.
 Then, it finds the most relevant content possible for each search query.
 Because the main goal is to achieve user satisfaction, there is no set rule about how long you should make your content.

 Content, links, and RankBrain are the main factors determining how Google ranks your site.
 RankBrain involves machine learning.
 It can use observations to teach itself over time.
 Because it is constantly getting better, search results also improve.
 If one URL is more relevant to the search user, it will get a better ranking.
 This means that the best thing you can do is improve your user experience and make sure your content is relevant.